zsebedits/elden-ring-boss-checklist/README.md

 # Elden Ring Boss Checklist

-This template should help get you started developing with Vue 3 in Vite.
+This is an example project using Vue 3 + Vite + Pinia.
+A demo can be found here: https://zsebedits.github.io/elden-ring-boss-checklist/.

 ## Recommended IDE Setup